 With just four months to leave, many fled to Northern Africa.
 As many as 50,000 are believed to have moved to Morocco.
 Other destinations were Amsterdam, Istanbul or Sarajevo.

 From 1492 onwards many of the buildings in Granada dramatically changed.
-Mosques and synagogues were demolished or drastically altered, converted into Catholic churches.
+Mosques and synagogues were demolished or drastically altered.
+Later to be converted into Catholic churches.
 The city of Granada looked totally different before 1492 compared to todays layout.

 We have to conjure up an idea of the past by reading about it.